todbot/SDLbeerlight/README.md

 # SDLbeerlight

-An overly complicated light for announcing a certain time of day (or state of mind)
+An overly complicated light for announcing a certain time of day (or state of mind).
+Created by 0x02 Design Lab Residents.

-It consists of:
+The Beer Light consists of:

 - Arduino Uno running sketch in this repo
 - Custom Arduino shield acting as breakout board for the following modules: